PE file format: DOS Header

 Key fields in the DOS header

-e_magic: a 2-byte signature that must equal to MZ (0x4D5A in hexadecimal).
+WORD e_magic: a 2-byte signature that must equal to MZ (0x4D5A in hexadecimal).
 This sequence lets the loader know that the file is a valid DOS executable (and by extension, a valid PE file).

 e_lfanew field

-Here, we can see that e_lfanew field corresponds to the byte sequence C8 00 00 00.
-That means the offset to the NT headers is 0xC8, ignoring the null values.
+In the following example, e_lfanew field corresponds to the byte sequence C8 00 00 00.
+That means that 0xC8 (ignoring the null values) is the offset to the NT header in modern PE files.

 Going to offset 0xC8